Our Mission is Safety

 Adults need seven to nine hours of sleep each day to reach peak performance, but nearly one-third report averaging less than six hours.
 The effects of fatigue are far-reaching and can have an adverse impact in all areas of our lives.

+Drug use at work is a safety topic that is gaining attention.
 Lost time, job turnover, re-training and healthcare costs are three of the primary implications of drug use regularly confronted by employers.
 The typical worker with a substance use disorder misses about two work weeks (10.5 days) for illness, injury or reasons other than vacations and holidays.

 Many employers have adopted safe driving policies that include bans on cell phone while driving and on the job.
 NSC has created a Safe Driving Kit with materials to build leadership support for a cell phone policy and tools to communicate with employees.